nicm42/100-days-of-code-v2/log 2.md

 **Day 90: 24th March 2021**
 I finally got somewhere with the testing and got all of the Nav tests I had in Enzyme working with React Testing Library.
 Which I think might actually be easier, now I understand it.
 I have such a long list of things to test and tidy - despite only having four pages, this site has a lot going on to test.

+**Day 91: 26th March 2021**
+Got some good testing going on today with React Testing Library.
+LightDark turned out to be easier to Enzyme, so I left it how it was, but I added more tests for Nav and Info.
+Lots of stuff being tested in all of those, which is good.